armeetjatyani/evpc.club/CONTRIBUTING.md

 9. Type `git add .` in the terminal
 10. Type `git commit -m "Message here, Example: added agenda for 3/17/22"`
 11. Type `git push`
 12. Go to `github.com` and open up your forked repo.
-You should see a create pull request button.
+You should see a contribute/create pull request button (https://i.imgur.com/5eEiazS.png).
 Click that to start a new pull request.
 13. Fill out the necessary fields and submit the PR.
 Once the PR is accepted and merged into the repo, the site will automatically redeploy to `www.evpc.club`
 14. Once the PR has been accepted, your can delete your forked repo.